6 Minute Guide To The Trump-Russia Collusion Story

 After documenting every day of the Trump presidency and covering the story of a potential conspiracy between the Trump campaign and the Russian government for years, a great number of dots have connected.
 There is a great deal of circumstantial evidence of collusion between members of the Trump campaign and the Russian government.
 There are also direct communications that prove the Trump campaign was very receptive to Russia’s efforts to help candidate Trump.
-What we don’t publicly have yet is the smoking gun that proves there was a formal agreement to commit the criminal conspiracy and how much Trump knew about it.
-But Special Counsel Robert Mueller’s work is far from over and we don’t know the full extent of what’ he’s uncovered…yet.
+What we don’t have is a smoking gun that proves there was a formal agreement to commit the criminal conspiracy.
+But Special Counsel Robert Mueller’s report isn’t public and we don’t know the full extent of what’ he’s uncovered…yet.
 Based on Mueller’s indictments, all available reporting, and public records, here’s a 6-minute-read of the important facts related to the Trump campaign’s collusion with Russia, including my theory on the potential quid pro quo:

 For decades, President Trump has sought a Trump Tower in Moscow (the Moscow Project) as well as explored a presidential run.
 In November 2015, months after Trump announced his run for the presidency, his personal fixer Michael Cohen was offered “political synergy” from Russian officials while he was seeking the Moscow Project with Trump’s longtime Russia-connected associate Felix Sater (who infamously said in an email about the project to Cohen: “I will get Putin on this program and we will get Donald elected”).